sindresorhus/ky/readme.md

 Network errors (e.g., DNS failures, connection refused, offline) are automatically retried for retriable methods.
 Only errors recognized as network errors are retried; other errors (e.g., programming bugs) are thrown immediately.
 Use `shouldRetry` to customize this behavior.

+`413 Payload Too Large` is only retried when the response includes a retry timing header.

-If the response provides an HTTP status contained in `afterStatusCodes`, Ky will wait until the date, delay, or timestamp given in the [`Retry-After`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Retry-After) header has passed to retry the request.
-If `Retry-After` is missing, the non-standard [`RateLimit-Reset`](https://www.ietf.org/archive/id/draft-polli-ratelimit-headers-05.html#section-3.3) header is used in its place as a fallback.
-If the provided status code is not in the list, the [`Retry-After`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Retry-After) header will be ignored.
+When the response status is contained in both `statusCodes` and `afterStatusCodes`, Ky uses retry timing headers to choose the retry delay. [`Retry-After`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Retry-After) may provide a delay in seconds or an HTTP-date.
+If `Retry-After` is missing, Ky falls back to rate-limit timing headers (`RateLimit-Reset`, `X-RateLimit-Retry-After`, `X-RateLimit-Reset`, and `X-Rate-Limit-Reset`).
+Numeric `Retry-After` and `X-RateLimit-Retry-After` values are interpreted as delay seconds.
+Numeric `RateLimit-Reset`, `X-RateLimit-Reset`, and `X-Rate-Limit-Reset` values may also be interpreted as current-era Unix timestamps.
+If the status code is not in `afterStatusCodes`, retry timing headers will be ignored.

-If [`Retry-After`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Retry-After) header is greater than `maxRetryAfter`, it will use `maxRetryAfter`.
+If the retry delay from a retry timing header is greater than `maxRetryAfter`, Ky will use `maxRetryAfter`.

 The `backoffLimit` option is the upper limit of the delay per retry in milliseconds.
 To clamp the delay, set `backoffLimit` to 1000, for example.